Medox36/NETJLO/README.md

 # NETJLO
-This repository acts as the index for all the different packages.
+This repository acts as the index for all the different packages under this project.

 ---